subatomicdev/binance-futures-cpp/README.md

 - Fixed problem with not disconnecting

 ---
-# Summary
-Binance Futures C++ is a C++17 library for Binance's REST and websockets API.

-The project uses Microsoft's cpprestsdk for asynchronous websockets/HTTP functionality.

 # Performance
 To accurately record timings there's a specific class, ```UsdFuturesTestMarketPerformance```, with functions to create a new order whilst adding timings.
 This is done on the **TestNet** exchange.